-If you want the advice of an expert, stop by Money Talks News’ Solutions Center and search for a great financial adviser.
-Money Talks News founder Stacy Johnson also offers more tips for finding the right professional an episode of his “Money!” podcast — “How to Pick the Perfect Financial Adviser.”
+If you want the advice of an expert, stop by Money Talks News’ Solutions Center and search for a great financial advisor.
+Money Talks News founder Stacy Johnson also offers more tips for finding the right professional in an episode of his “Money!” podcast — “How to Pick the Perfect Financial Adviser.”

 If you prefer a DIY approach, start your education process by reading Stacy’s article “Your Top 5 Retirement Questions, Answered.”